cheil/IsoME.jl/README.md

     * Change 200 in definition of mu*_ME
 - Enable Documentation: Christoph --> repo --> settings --> enable
 - convergence threshold??
-- Improve Mixing
 - Error when starting from terminal??
 - termination criterion: if Delta0 < 0.1 for e.g. first 20 iterations, then force a higher initial guess for gap0??
-- Gap increases sometimes when other dos is used
-    * Change Tc search mode s.t. if gap increases manual mode is used
-    * Occurs if fsthick is too small (~ < 30 eV)
 - !!
 Remove **Revise** package before publication !!

 --- Discarded / On hold ---
-- Shift energies in vDos to ef=0?
-    * Problem: in each iteration epsilon - mu is calculated --> epsilon + ef - mu should work
-    * Did not work because problem with mu update --> why?
 - replace trapz by simps? --> Only if there is an official julia package
 - Broyden mixing:
     * Initial values  (cDos W)